 Do Toners Really Work?
 We Consulted the Experts

 My confusion isn't unfounded.
-Dr. Sejal Shah, a clinical dermatologist and consultant for Beautyblender, told me, "Over the last few years, toners have undergone a metamorphosis.
+Dr. Sejal Shah, a clinical dermatologist and consultant Beautyblender, told POPSUGAR, "Over the last few years, toners have undergone a metamorphosis.
 The older generation of toners were characterized by their extreme drying effect.
-But the newer generation of toners, influenced by Asian skincare routines, are formulated to rebalance the skin after cleansing, prepare it for products that are applied afterwards, and even address a variety of issues."
+But the newer generation of toners, influenced by Asian skin-care routines, are formulated to rebalance the skin after cleansing, prepare it for products that are applied afterwards, and even address a variety of issues."